cihai/cihai/docs/design-and-planning/2013/internals.md

 Certain datasets may also offer to download the latest datasets from a server as well.

-Cihai is a tool to convert CJK datasets to a common, relational format and provide a convient Python API for studying deeply.
+Cihai is a tool to convert CJK datasets to a common, relational format and provide a convenent Python API for studying deeply.

 ## Bootstrapping